go-green-corp/GoGreen/README.md

 # GoGreen
-Official website of the Go Green team
+Official website of the Go Green organization